viscid-hub/Viscid/doc/installation.rst

     python -m viscid --check

+.. _choice3-source:

 Choice 3: Source
 ~~~~~~~~~~~~~~~~

-First, you'll have to clone the Viscit git repository.
+First, you'll have to clone the Viscid git repository.
 This should be done in whatever directory you want to store the Viscid source code.
 I use ``~/src`` myself.

 .. code-block:: bash